cabforum/smime/SBR.md

 ### 3.1.1 Types of names

-When the `subject:commonName` of a Certificate issued to an Individual does not contain a Mailbox Address, it is specified as `subject:givenName` and/or `subject:surname`, or `subject:surname` then `subject:givenName` where appropriate for national preference.
+When the `subject:commonName` of a Certificate issued to an Individual does not contain a Mailbox Address, it is specified as a Personal Name or `subject:pseudonym` as described in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields)(a).

-Names in the `subject:commonName` MUST be identical to the names as they appear in the identifying documentation or Enterprise RA records.
+Personal Names MUST be a meaningful representation of the Subject’s name as verified in the identifying documentation or Enterprise RA records.

 Names consisting of multiple words are permitted.
 Given names joined with a hyphen are considered as one single given name.
 Subjects with more than one given name MAY choose one or several of their given names in any sequence.
-Given names joined with a hyphen are considered as one single given name.
+Subjects MAY chose name order in accordance with national preference.

-Abbreviations or nicknames without substantiating identifying documentation SHALL NOT be used.
+The CA MAY allow common variations or abbreviations of Presonal Names consistent with local practice.

 ### 3.1.2 Need for names to be meaningful